br3ndonland/udacity-fsnd-flask-catalog/docs/flask-catalog-methods.md

 * I added the */templates* directory for the HTML webpages.

-## Step 1: Database setup
+## Database setup
 [(back to top)](#top)

+### database_setup.py

+#### SQLAlchemy imports

-We will be using SQLAlchemy for this project.
-I modified this step from the SQLite instructions in the [Flask tutorial](http://flask.pocoo.org/docs/0.12/tutorial/schema/).
-The SQLAlchemy database is established within *database_setup.py*.
-I may not need the *schema.sql file*.
+As we did in lesson 6, I will perform CRUD operations with SQLAlchemy on an SQLite database.
+The SQL database is established within *database_setup.py*.
+I also read through the SQLite instructions in the [Flask tutorial](http://flask.pocoo.org/docs/0.12/tutorial/schema/), but I may not need the *schema.sql file*.

-I started off adding in the necessary SQLAlchemy imports.

-We need a database of items in different categories for this project.
-This is similar to having restaurants with different menu items in the Udacity lesson.
-I was therefore able to easily adapt the `class Restaurant(Base)` to `class Category(Base)`, and `class MenuItem(Base)` to class `CatalogItem(Base)`.
+We first import the necessary modules:

 ## Step 2: Application setup code
 [(back to top)](#top)